umts/dev-training/README.md

 ---

 Hello there.
-This repository will help us track your progress through our training progress.
+This repository will help us track your progress through our training process.
 Here's how to get started:

 You should be looking at the [private mirror][mirror] of this repository.
 The code in this repository is open-source, but we keep a private copy so that the